 To report a fire or to request an ambulance for a medical emergency, call 911.
 You will be connected to the Cumberland County Emergency Communication Center.
-Cumberland County will dispatch the fire department or ambulance and will notify PSP.
+Cumberland County will dispatch the fire

 Dispatchers are available at these respective telephone numbers 24 hours a day to answer your call.
 In response to a call, PSP will take the required action, dispatching an officer or asking the victim to respond to the PSP office.
 PSP troopers respond to all reports of crimes and emergencies and may complete an "Incident Report" for crimes occurring on college farm property.
 Crime (incident) reports can be made at any time.